pinohu/DYNASTY/empire-bible/volume-i-foundation/book-1-empire-vision/AUDIT-REPORT.md

    - Ensure all main content is production-ready

 3. **Enhance Examples**
-   - Add more [Your Organization] specific case studies
+   - Add more OHU-PNR specific case studies
    - Include more practical application examples
    - Add more real-world scenarios